FabianKaechele/Energy-Schaake/README.md

 # Energy-Schaake
-Python Functions used in the paper: "From point forecasts to multivariate probabilistic forecasts: The Schaake shuffle for day-ahead electricity price forecasting" by Oliver Grothe, Fabian Kächele & Fabian Krüger.
+Python functions used in the paper: "From point forecasts to multivariate probabilistic forecasts: The Schaake shuffle for day-ahead electricity price forecasting" by Oliver Grothe, Fabian Kächele & Fabian Krüger.

 ## Features